rossghill/Etch/README.md

 Go to http://localhost:8000/ in your browser of choice.

-## Features that may be included in the future...
+## Features that may be included in the future... :man_artist:

 * Pause pose
 * Avoid duplicate poses during a single session